Our Sustainable Tourism Mission

 Carbon Neutral Adventure Travel Company

 Ireland based planting.
-Our aim is to plant in Ireland to have the added bonus of reforesting one of Europe’s least forested countries (it was once covered head to toe in the ancient Hibernian Forest).
+Our aim is to plant on the island of Ireland, with the added bonus of reforesting one of Europe’s least forested countries (it was once covered in ancient hibernian forest).
 This will recreate natural habitats for Ireland’s flora and fauna.

 The Woodland Trust are planning to plant 40,000 trees at Brackfield Wood, which is also a First World War Centenary Wood.
 So there is the added poignancy of paying tribute to those who lost their lives across the island of Ireland during the First World War, so that we can have the freedom that we enjoy today – including the freedom of travel.